notaryproject/specifications/signature-specification.md

 |ECDSA| 384   | ECDSA on secp384r1 with SHA-384     |
 |ECDSA| 512   | ECDSA on secp521r1 with SHA-512     |

-### FAQ
+## FAQ
-1. How will Notary v2 support multiple signature envelope format?
+**Q1.** How will Notary v2 support multiple signature envelope format?

-    The general idea is to use `mediaType` of artifact manifest's blob to identify the signature artifact(like jws, cms, dsse,etc).
-The client implementation can use aformentioned `mediaType` to parse the signature envelope.
+The idea is to use `mediaType` of artifact manifest's blob to identify the signature artifact(like jws, cms, dsse, etc).
+The client implementation can use the aforementioned `mediaType` to parse the signature envelope.

-1. How will Noatary v2 handle non-backward compatible changes to signature format.
+**Q2.** How will Notary v2 handle non-backward compatible changes to signature format?

-    Signature envelope MUST have versioning  mechanism to support non-backward compatible changes.
+The Signature envelope MUST have a versioning mechanism to support non-backward compatible changes.